-Aitkin County continues to provide a 32-hour "Thinking for a Change" group for high risk adult offenders.
+Aitkin County continues to provide a 32-hour "Thinking for a Change" group for higher risk adult offenders.
+Aitkin County is operating Driving with Care, a cognitive-behavioral based program for DWI Offenders.

-The Aitkin County Sobriety Court also continues to provide needed services to high risk drug and alcohol offenders.
+The Aitkin County Sobriety Court continues to provide needed services to high risk drug and alcohol offenders.
 We have been able to continue Aitkin's specialty court with county funds and legislatively appropriated grant funds for at-risk specialty courts.